 - I encourage you to use the “raise hand” feature to get my attention and to avoid two of you trying to talk at the same time.

-- We will have a brief period of socializing and getting to know one another before the meeting begins.
+- I will open the meeting 15 minutes early so there can be a brief period of socializing and getting to know one another before the meeting begins.